-For more details on creating a Project and setting up your review process, read this article.
+For more details on creating a Project and setting up your review process, please review this article.

 A Project is where you can configure General Settings, Assignments and Notifications, and your Review Workflow so you’ll be ready to publish your opportunity.

 You'll have the option to configure the general settings that will affect your project:

 Name: Enter the name of your project.
 This is the link that your applicants will select from your Submittable page when they choose to apply.

 Guidelines: Enter any general guidelines that you need applicants to know before submitting, such as what type of content you are looking for, or who is eligible to apply.
 You can use rich text formatting here, such as headings, bold, italic, or underlined fonts, bulleted or numbered lists, or a quote call out or hyperlink, by selecting the icon from the top menu.
 You can also include photos or videos.